 I had not identified it before, but after watching The Road last night on DVD, I realized I have a fascination with post-apocalyptic films, as one reviewers describes as “near future” views of our world.
-Maybe it was first watch of the Road Warrior I saw as a teen, but on my flight home from Austin Friday I found myself again watching I am Legend (I think Sam is the real star in the movie).

 Unlike most science fiction, these movies are easy extrapolations from the world we know today, and ones in which we cannot blame meteors, volcanoes, tornados, aliens for taking away our world- humanity does it to itself.
 And then there is the wondering, would I survive in this new grim world (doubtful) (but there is only one way to know) (and then I would not be here blogging about it).

 That trailer is rather mis-leading in representing the story; it uses the bits that would draw people into the theater, but I guess as a good trailer should it never broaches the story.

 With some trepidation, I picked up the DVD for The Road when I spotted it at the Pine (AZ) Public Library, my main video store.
 It is not without some wariness I watch a movie version of a book I really liked.
 I read Cormac McCarthy’s sparse powerful poetic iteration of this story when it first came out, would the movie rise to that or not?